-3 Qualifying Equipment
+3. Qualifying Equipment

-To qualify for the accelerated wear and tear allowances the equipment must be of a type specified in the table in Part 2 of Schedule 35 TCA 1997.
+To qualify for the accelerated wear and tear allowances, the equipment must be of a type specified in the table in Part 2 of Schedule 35 TCA 1997.
+The list of items qualifying for relief was expanded by Finance Act 2024 to include certain equipment qualifying for grants under the Targeted Modernisation Scheme (TAMS).
 A copy of the table is reproduced at Appendix 1.

-4 Qualifying Certificate
+4. Qualifying Certificate